 Heat Your Fire

 To achieve a crust on the outside while keeping the interior of the steak cooked to your liking, you need to have two different temperatures set on your grill.
-In order to get those nice grill marks, you need to heat your grill to a high heat to essentially sear the steaks.
+In order to get those nice grill marks, you need to heat your grill to high heat to essentially sear the steaks.
 To determine the heat is hot enough, you should be able to hold your hand about an inch over the grill grate for 1 second before it feels too hot and you must pull it away.

 You also want a cooler, medium heat area of the grill to move the steaks to once they're seared and crispy on the outside.
-If you have enough burners and space on your grill, set them to a lower heat; if you don't have enough room, simply turn off a burner.
+If you have enough burners and space on your grill, set them to a lower heat; if you don't have enough room, simply turn off the burner.
 If you are using a charcoal grill, one side should have a hot fire while the other a smaller, cooler flame.

-If you are cooking very thin steaks, they will only need a short time over a high heat.
+If you are cooking very thin steaks, they will only need a short time over high heat.

 Touch the Steaks